HOW TO DEFROST A FREEZER QUICKLY: STEP-BY-STEP GUIDE PLUS METHODS TO AVOID, INCLUDING USING SALT!

 Once everything is clean, dry off with a microfibre polishing cloth.

-Once you’ve got the freezer all defrosted and clean and dry, you need to switch it back on for 2 hours to get the temperature to the right level before putting food back in it.
+Once you’ve got the freezer all defrosted and clean and dry, you need to switch it back on for at least two hours to get the temperature to the right level before putting food back in it.

 If you don’t you risk food partially defrosting and then refreezing.